-This course in our ‘Guides to Success’ series supports the latest syllabus (version 5.0) for the BCS Practitioner Certificate in Modelling Business Processes.
+This course in our ‘Guides to Success’ series supports the latest syllabus (version 5.1) for the BCS Practitioner Certificate in Modelling Business Processes.

-The course is designed and priced for people who wish to:
+It's priced for people who wish to:

 - Study in their own time.

 Taking our Modelling Business Processes course will also be useful to anyone about to join a business process improvement project.
 We are very experienced in the field of process modelling and can provide advice, support and guidance beyond the course and the exam.